 The current situation we find ourselves in can be scary and overwhelming.
 It can be even scarier if you are a victim of domestic abuse and home isn’t a safe place.

 There is no excuse for domestic abuse whatever forms it takes.
 Domestic abuse is a crime and there is support available.
-The Safeguarding Team have complied a list of support services that can be found below.
+The Wellbeing & Safeguarding team have complied a list of support services that can be found below.